Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The adversary determines $\bm{x}$ as being a member if its maximum prediction confidence is larger than a preset threshold, otherwise the adversary infers it as a non-member.
-The intuition is that the target model is trained by minimizing prediction loss over its training data, which means the maximum confidence score of a training sample in the prediction vector $\hat{p}(y \mid \bm{x})$ should be close to $1$.
-The attack $\mathcal{M}_{\text{conf}}(\cdot)$ is defined as follows.
+\textbf{Prediction Confidence Based MIA~\cite{salem2019ml}.} An attacker infers an input record as a member if its maximum prediction confidence is larger than a preset threshold, otherwise the attacker infers it as a non-member.
+The intuition is that the target model is trained by minimizing prediction loss over its training data, which means the maximum confidence score of a training member's prediction vector should be close to $1$.
+The attack $\mathcal{M}_{\text{conf}}(\cdot)$ is defined as follows:

-Salem et al.~\cite{salem2019ml} first propose the prediction confidence based attack.
-The threshold value $\tau$ is learned through querying the target model with non-members.
-They experimentally demonstrate that using the maximal confidence achieves very high attack performance.
-In their work, they choose to use a single threshold for all class labels.
-Song and Mittal~\cite{song2020systematic} improve this attack by setting different threshold values for different class labels.